straz/artificialtrust/_definitions/brakes.md

 <hr/>
 The rule of law is how the interests of all parties are protected.

-Companies embrace regulation and participate in writing regulations when it keeps out potential competitors.
+Once companies achieve dominance, they embrace regulation and participate in writing favorable regulations to keep out potentially disruptive competitors.
 (see [regulatory capture](https://en.wikipedia.org/wiki/Regulatory_capture))